-Theodora Raftis is a coloratura soprano from Cyprus, based in Vienna.
+Theodora Raftis is a promising coloratura soprano from Cyprus.

-Her musical theatre engagements include songs from The Phantom of the Opera, West Side Story, Mary Poppins, A Little Night Music, Sweeney Todd, Whistle Down the Wind, Tell Me on a Sunday, the operetta Candide, and many more.
+Whereas the versatility of her voice allows her to expand her repertoire to musical theatre engagements, with songs from The Phantom of the Opera, West Side Story, Mary Poppins, A Little Night Music, Sweeney Todd, Whistle Down the Wind, Tell Me on a Sunday, and many more.

 Theodora’s dynamic performance captivated us… Without a doubt, she is a talented actress and comedian.

 Theodora displays a mixture of temperaments.
 She delights with her fresh voice, bubbling coloratura and a multi-faceted representation… She radiates eccentric playfulness and Mediterranean temperament.

 Theodora Raftis (Atamira) has the talent to combine lyrical elegance and refinement with tragic-comic elements.